TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 In **Proto.io**, it is quite difficult to find the right component to edit.
 Many animations are stacked on each other and can’t be combined so each movement must be labeled explicitly.
 Moreover, your workflow is slowed down because saving and loading your changes take time, especially if you want to see results on a device.

-**Axure**'s interface is text heavy and options are hidden in submenus that do not make it very easy to adjust the prototype.
+**Axure**'s interface is text heavy and options are hidden in submenus that do not make it very easy to find the options you are looking for.
 Luckily, **Axure**'s community has resources to share.

 ##### Handling different sizes and gestures